-A unique crystal-like glass was selected for the exterior to allow the façade to take on the colour of the weather while providing clear views from the interiors.
+A unique crystal-like glass was selected for the exterior to allow the façade to take on the color of the weather while providing clear views from the interiors.
 All 112 residences, ranging from studios to four-bedroom condominium homes, were thoughtfully designed to maximize space and views.
-RPBW and RDAI enhanced the open layout of early industrial SoHo lofts by utilising ultra-transparent glass for the oversized windows and neutral tones to communicate harmony, calm and expansiveness.
+RPBW and RDAI enhanced the open layout of early industrial SoHo lofts by utilizing ultra-transparent glass for the oversized windows and neutral tones to communicate harmony, calm, and expansiveness.

 The penthouse’s four bedrooms with ensuite bathrooms are all located on the upper level.
 The master bedroom comes with two walk-in closets and a master bath with heated flooring.

 Shared amenities at 565 Broome SoHo span across 17,000 square feet.
 The condominium has a private gated driveway that leads to a covered porte-cochere.
-Wellness amenities include a heated, 55-foot indoor swimming pool, changing rooms, steam rooms and sauna, and a fitness centre.
+Wellness amenities include a heated, 55-foot indoor swimming pool, changing rooms, steam rooms, sauna, and fitness center.

 In terms of parking, 565 Broome SoHo comes with the latest automated parking technology.
-There are 42 parking spots available, each equipped with a full capacity electric charging station.
-Residents of 565 Broome SoHo will also have an exclusive access to ReachNow’s BMW mobility services that provide access to onsite shared BMW and MINI vehicles.
+There are 42 parking spots available, each equipped with a full-capacity electric charging station.
+Residents of 565 Broome SoHo will also have exclusive access to ReachNow’s BMW mobility services that provide access to onsite shared BMW and MINI vehicles.